johnhyde/island/README.md

 3. Open your browser to `http://localhost:8025`

 **Note**: With the git hooks installed, `site/chapters.json` is automatically updated when you commit chapter files.
 Manual `./build.sh` runs are only needed for local preview before committing.

+## Word counting

+If you want to count how many words are in the novel, you can use the classic Posix command `wc -w *\ *.md`.
+This *will* include the annotations, however, even though these "don't count" in some spiritual sense.

 ## License